Oscar-winning filmmaker Curtis Hanson dead at 71

 Hanson fell ill in 2011 while directing the surfing film "Chasing Mavericks," according to the LA Times.

 Hanson was born in Reno, Nevada on March 24, 1945.
+He got his start in Hollywood as a screenwriter, penning scripts for low-budget thrillers and horror movies.

 He spent time on the Board of Governors for the Academy of Motion Picture Arts and Sciences and served on the executive board for the UCLA School of Theater, Film and Television.

+One of his last films was 2011's "Too Big to Fail," a TV-movie adaptation of financial columnist Andrew Ross Sorkin's book on the 2008 financial meltdown.

 A tweet from the Academy on Wednesday read, "Thank you Curtis Hanson for all that you've given us.
 You'll be missed."